ovaistariq/mha-helper/README.md

 2. Remove the read_only flag from the new master

-Automated failover and monitoring via MHA manager daemon
+Automated Failover and Monitoring via MHA Manager Daemon
 ========================================================
 The daemon that daemonizes the MHA manager which monitors the master-slave hosts is available in the support-files directory.
 It supports 'start', 'stop' and 'restart' commands.